daveprowse/linux-security/lab-setup/lab-setup.md

 Here are some suggestions for your lab setup as you watch this course.

 To start, you should have at least two Linux systems, one that will act as a server and one that will act as a client.
 However, I recommend more!
-I'll be focusing on an **Ubuntu Server**, **CentOS Server**, and a **Debian Linux client** with the GNOME desktop.
+I'll be focusing on **Debian Server**, **Ubuntu Server**, **CentOS Server**, and a **Debian Linux client** with the GNOME desktop.
 The client side doesn't matter to much.
 Your options include: Debian client, Ubuntu Desktop, Fedora Workstation, and more.

-> Note: See my lab setup [here](../.x-images/network_map_with_IP.png).
+> Note: See my lab setup [here](images/dave-lab-setup.png).
 An image is also displayed at the bottom of this document.

 If you have questions, feel free to contact me at: